-- A compare and contrast essay needs a thesis that argues something – not just a list of differences
+- A compare and contrast essay needs a thesis that argues something (forget the scenario where you just list the differences)

 - Use transition words to connect comparisons, not just place them side by side

-- AI works best for brainstorming, outlining, and drafting – your voice and reasoning make it worth submitting
+- AI works best for brainstorming, outlining, and drafting (your voice and reasoning make the piece rock!)

-- Always verify AI-generated citations before you submit – they are frequently fabricated
+- Always verify AI-generated citations before you submit (fakes, fakes, fakes!)

 What Is a Compare and Contrast Essay?

-A compare and contrast essay puts two or more subjects side by side – ideas, texts, events, or theories – and examines where they align and where they part ways.
-Teachers assign it constantly, in high school and college alike, because it tests how you think, not just what you remember.
+Simply put, a project with two or more subjects put side by side.
+You just mention those ideas, texts, events, or theories, and examine where they are similar and where they part ways.
+Teachers assign it constantly, in high school and college, because it tests how you think, not just what you remember.
 For a deeper look at the structure and purpose of this essay type, see the University of North Carolina Writing Center’s guide on compare and contrast essays.

-At college level, this is often called a comparative essay – the same structure, but with a stronger emphasis on analysis over description.
+At the college level, this is often called a comparative essay.
+The project has the same structure, but you’re more concentrated on analysis than description.

 The key is having a thesis that argues something, not just lists differences.